wcfrobert/wcfrobert.github.io/_posts/2026-02-15-why-programming.md

 typora-root-url: ./..
 ---

-> "What do you do for work?"
->
-> "I'm a structural engineer."
->
-> "So, like an architect?"

 What do structural engineers even do?
-In essence, people pay us to calculate things.
+To oversimplify, people pay us to calculate things.
 What is the shear stress of this?
 How much rebar do we need?
-Do we really need this column here?[^1]

-It might seem overly reductive to say *all* we do is calculate, but I really think it's true enough.
+Do we really need this column here?[^1] It might seem overly reductive to say *all* we do is calculate, but I really think it's true enough.
 If we strip away the meetings, emails, and administrative busywork, it's clear to me that we provide value by making well-informed engineering decisions, and all engineering decisions are made downstream of calculations.
 So it behooves us to calculate well.

 But structural engineering is not just a curiosity-driven intellectual pursuit, it is also a business, with revenues, expenses, and operating margins.
 We simply cannot afford to turn everything into a research project.
 Efficiency is paramount - for an inescapable part of this profession is how repetitive the calculations can get.
 Modern building projects have many thousands of things to design and check.
 So it behooves us to calculate efficiently.

-"To calculate well, and to do so efficiently."
-What a nice mantra!
-But aren't they at odds with each other?
-Is it possible to increase efficiency while also maintain quality?
-Aren't they reciprocal of each other?
-My personal opinion is that they are not, but they certainly can be if you are not careful.[^2]

-It turns out every generation of structural engineers have had tools in their toolbox to ease the computational burden of repetitive number crunching.
-To use a modern jargon that makes me chuckle: **we've been streamlining our workflow since the very beginning.**
+"To calculate well, and to do so efficiently." is a nice mantra, but they are often at odds with each other.
+I don't think efficiency and quality have to be reciprocal of each other, but they certainly can be.[^2] It turns out every generation of structural engineers have had tools in their toolbox to ease the computational burden of repetitive number crunching.
+To use a modern jargon that makes me chuckle: we've been "streamlining workflow" since the very beginning.

 <img src="/assets/img/blog/2025/etabs/etabs11.png" style="width:60%;"/>
 *Graphic Statics was used in the 19th century to compute forces in truss structures graphically.
 The sketch above is the first working drawing of the Salginatobel Bridge by Robert Maillart in 1928.
 Figure from [(Fivet & Zastavni, 2011)](https://www.researchgate.net/publication/260123151_Robert_Maillart's_key_methods_from_the_Salginatobel_Bridge_design_process_1928])*